 Program Prerequisites/Co-requisites

-Students must demonstrate proficiency in basic math and reading equivalent to MTH 02 and ENG 04before enrolling in the program; students must maintain a 2.0 GPA.
+Students must demonstrate proficiency in basic math and reading equivalent to MTT 2 and ENF 1 before enrolling in the program; students must maintain a 2.0 GPA.

-Fees for EPA testing and certification testing are the student's responsibility.
+Fees for EPA testing are the student's responsibility.